 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

-Volkswagen Golf GTD review - price, specs and 0-60 time
+Volkswagen Golf GTD review - the drivers' diesel hot hatch?

 The latest generation Volkswagen Golf GTD has proper performance potential.
 Lowered, stiffened and with a trick electronic faux limited slip diff, it has all the staples of a hot hatch.